 CCS refers to a variety of processes which capture and store carbon dioxide emissions, generally from industrial processes.
 The carbon dioxide can then be transported, including via repurposed gas pipelines, and stored, for example within rock formations in the UKCS, including depleted oil and gas reservoirs.

-Licensing and permitting authority for offshore carbon dioxide storage - NSTA issued first licence Dec18.
-A further two licences have also been issued
+- Licensing and permitting authority for offshore carbon storage

 Working with government and industry

 - Supporting government and others to identify existing infrastructure with reuse potential for carbon capture and storage or hydrogen projects

 - Guiding and stewarding project developers and applicants through NSTA processes

 What CCS projects are there?